basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 In many respects, bucket types are a major improvement over the older system of bucket configuration, including the following:

-* Bucket types are more flexible because they enable you to define total configurations of bucket properties all at once and then change them if you need to.
+* Bucket types are more flexible because they enable you to define a bucket configuration and then change it if you need to.
 * Bucket types are more reliable because the buckets that bear a given type only have their properties changed when the type is changed.
 Previously, it was possible to change the properties of a bucket only through client requests.
 * Whereas bucket properties can only be altered by clients interacting with Riak, bucket types are more of an operational concept.
 The `riak-admin bucket-type` interface (discussed in depth below) enables you to manage bucket configurations on the operations side, without recourse to Riak clients.